 She decides to ask in the nearest school building and pushes open the door, only to quickly back away when she sees the people prostrated on praying mats facing Makkah.
 She continues up the stairs in the hope of finding a terrace, but she’s cautious to listen at the door before opening it.

-The door opens onto the flat roof.
-She threads over the threshold with caution and walks over to the low wall in the hope of seeing the administration building from up here.
+The door leads onto the flat roof.
+She steps over the threshold with caution and walks over to the low wall in the hope of seeing the administration building from up here.
 The site is magnificent.
-The numerous school buildings are nestled in an oasis of greenery, surrounded by high mountains and within sight of the pyramids.
+The numerous school buildings are nestled in an oasis of greenery, surrounded by high mountains within sight of the pyramids.
 She tries to make out which direction she came from, with no success.
-She presumes the horse will find its way back to the stables, as all horses do.
+She presumes the horse will find its way back home, as all horses do.
 After all, it brought her safely here.

 She stands still, admiring the sight of the historical monuments, listening to the peaceful melodious chant of the muezzin.
 Her eyes stray towards the silhouette of the minaret against the blue sky and in awe she watches the rhythmical movements of the Muslims praying in the street.

-She’s not a believer.
-In fact, she only believes in the Goddess, of course, but this place and the clear voice of the muezzin singing the prayer with almost hypnotical effect, make her travel in time and glimpse the past.
+She’s not much of a believer.
+In fact, she only believes in the Goddess, of course, but this place and the clear voice of the muezzin singing the prayer with almost hypnotical effect, make her travel in time and glimpse the ways of the past.
 She squints, sheltering her eyes.
 Is that what she thinks it is?
 A line of camels advances slowly on a dune.
 A caravan.
 Granny sighs contentedly, almost expecting to see Lawrence of Arabia come charging…

 The caravan disappears out of sight and she walks over to the other side of the terrace to try to get a sight of it again but the only movement comes from the street below.
 Baniti Fahad Badawi.